Toasty360/vidsrc/README.md

 # Streaming Providers
+### This repo is no longer maintained. copy codes from Scrape repo [Here](https://github.com/Toasty360/Junk) if you like!

 This project integrates various streaming providers to fetch video sources for movies and TV shows.
 Below is a list of the providers currently used, along with their statuses.